Skip to main content

 Description: University of Louisville officials demoted, harassed, and effectively fired a distinguished professor who successfully led the university’s child psychiatry program after he expressed his views on treatment approaches for youth experiencing gender dysphoria.
 Dr. Allan M. Josephson’s remarks in a panel discussion angered a few of his colleagues, who then learned he had served as an expert witness addressing similar issues.
 They then demanded that the university take disciplinary action, and university officials responded by demoting him weeks later to the role of a junior faculty member.
 The university later announced that it would not renew his contract, a highly unusual decision that meant he was effectively fired.

-Dr. Allan M. Josephson
+ADF client Dr. Allan Josephson

 • Pronunciation guide: Langhofer (LANG’-hoff-ur)